Frequently Asked Questions

 The ARC toolkit may include tools that will help the probation process (for example, questions to help set objectives in the Managers' Question Bank).

-Every member of staff is entitled to at least one hour with their manager to have their ARC Annual Review.
+Every staff member is entitled to at least one hour with their manager to have their ARC Annual Review.

 However, it may take more or less time depending on the nature of the role and how much the individual would like to discuss the factors they need to work well and the career support they need.

-Communicate with your manager about how much time you think you will need, and if you do not manage to discuss everything you need, you can always book a subsequent meeting.
+Communicate with your manager about how much time you think you will need.
+If you do not manage to discuss everything you need, you can always book a subsequent meeting.

 Feedback on the ARC process can be provided through various channels.
 This may include surveys, feedback sessions, or direct communication with the HR department or relevant stakeholders.